Podcast: Play in new window | Download | Embed

 Spencer Wolf is the award-winning author of After Mind, a mindbender of a science fiction novel about mind-uploading and AI that I just finished reading.
 When Spencer was a young child attending summer camp he would treat his home-sickness by programming late into the night on his massive TRS-80 personal computer, which he carried in two separate suitcases.
-No surprise that Wolf grew up to be an an award-winning author, and all-around interesting guy, with a diverse set of personal experience, knowledge and interests.
+No surprise that Wolf grew up to be an award-winning author, and an all-around interesting guy, with a diverse set of personal experience, knowledge, and interests.
 All in all a perfect guest for my podcast.

 During our 1 hour discussion with Spencer Wolf we cover a variety of interesting topics such as: the definition of science fiction and how he fell in love with it; his time at Paramount and working on blockbusters such as Titanic and Braveheart; Blade Runner and Do Androids Dream of Electric Sheep?; androids, humans and life-expectancy; anthropomorphising AI and evolver and seeder types thereof; water, technology and being human; imagination, making mistakes and free will; Steve Mann‘s take on technology and water; Spencer Wolf’s Enhanced Inversion Test of AI and how it’s different from the classic Turing Test; the potential dangers from AI and our chances of surviving the technological singularity…

 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunes, make a direct donation or become a patron on Patreon.

 Spencer Wolf, author of After Mind, is a software Program Manager and award-winning author.
 Many years ago, he fell in love with AI, future worlds, and living a lot longer than humans are supposed to after reading the adapted screenplay for Blade Runner from Do Androids Dream of Electric Sheep?